Welcome to the Urban Bird Collective

 What is your favorite bird?

-That is touch.
+That is tough.
 All time favorite has to be a chickadee.
 I love their “sweetie, sweetie” song which reminds me of my childhood.
 I also had a really special moment with a Boreal Chickadee at the Sax Zim Bog that I’ll never forget.

 What is your favorite Twin Cities birding spot?